 The name of a container is for user purposes only, and doesn't affect any other aspect of the container.
 However, on this form, Cycle will automatically prefill the hostname of the container with a formatted version of the name for convenience.
 You are free to change the hostname without affecting the name.

 Select stateful or stateless depending on how Cycle should treat this container.
-See the image below for a description of each setting.
+See the image below for a description or check out this article for a full walk-through.

 The instance slider tells Cycle exactly how many copies of the container you want to run when it starts.
 Based on the deployment tags you set, Cycle will automatically balance the instances across your cloud.